clothes moths

 How to Get Rid of Clothing Moths - Dr. Killigan's

-Regardless of whether or not you’ve personally experienced their insatiable cravings, it’s important that you’re prepared for these winged miscreants that will happily take up residence in your closet.
-I feel that knowing how to get rid of clothing moths is a must, especially if you wear clothes (which we all do).
-You’re about to find out how to prevent and kill a (clothing) moth and all of their munching larvae friends.
+Whether or not you've experienced their insatiable cravings, it's wise to prepare for these winged miscreants that happily take up closet residence.
+I feel that knowing how to get rid of clothes moths is a must, especially if you wear clothes (which we all do).

-Does it shy away from light, hiding in dark locations?
+2. Does it shy away from light, hiding in dark locations?

-Have you found evidence of its destructive nature?
+4. Have you found evidence of its destructive nature?
 Clothing moths tend to graze along the surface of keratin-rich fabrics, but they can also chew holes.

 2. Discard particularly infested items

-If the item is beyond repair with your needle and thread skills, place it in a trash bag, seal it with twist ties or knot it up, and immediately dispose of it in the outdoor garbage can.
+If the item is beyond repair with your needle and thread skills, place it in a trash bag, seal it with twist ties or knot it up and immediately dispose of it in the outdoor garbage can.

 3. Thoroughly clean the clothes you keep